-The six-episode Yasha-hen was released on VHS & LD from June to August of 1989, debuting literally two months after Saint Seiya TV ended, and a year after Yasha-hen finished the second OVA series, Fuma no Kojirou: Seiken Sensou-hen (a.k.a.
-Kojirou of the Fuma: Sacred Sword War Chapter), started its release, lasting from September to December of 1990 and lasting another six episodes.
+The six-episode Yasha-hen was released on VHS & LD from June to August of 1989, debuting literally two months after Saint Seiya TV ended, and a year after that finished the second OVA series, Fuma no Kojirou: Seiken Sensou-hen/Kojirou of the Fuma: Sacred Sword War Chapter, started its release, lasting from September to December of 1990 and lasting another six episodes.
 It features a few returning characters, has the same main staff & cast, and brings back NIGHT HAWKS for the theme songs, but it also brings with it a tighter story and an overall epic feel that Kurumada is so well known for.

 [SPOILER WARNING FOR THE END OF YASHA-HEN...
 But that should be obvious]

 In my Yasha-hen review I gave almost no credit to anyone who worked on that OVA, so I am going to make up for that here, since Seiken Sensou-hen has the same staff behind it.
-Hidehito Ueda (director of A.D.
-Police, Cybuster, & H2) directs this feature, and though this is his only Kurumada anime series he still does a great job in keeping the style and look that fans know Kurumada for.
+Hidehito Ueda (A.D.
+Police, Cybuster, H2) directs this feature, and though this is his only Kurumada anime series he still does a great job in keeping the style and look that fans know Kurumada for.
 Part of that is because animation studios Animate-Film & J.C.
 Staff made sure that Shingo Araki & Michi Himeno were on board for these OVAs, keeping the characters looking very much in the easily-recognizable style of Saint Seiya TV.
-Likewise, Takao Koyama (script writer for Saint Seiya TV, essentially all of DBZ, & the original Gatchaman) was also brought in, allowing the Fuma no Kojirou story to be adapted in a way that will please fans of the original manga.
+Likewise, Takao Koyama (Saint Seiya, DBZ, Gatchaman) was also brought in, allowing the Fuma no Kojirou story to be adapted in a way that will please fans of the original manga.
 Toshiro Imaizumi, whose only other anime credit is the OVA Magistrate of Darkness: Judge, did the music for this series & though it won't be as iconic as Seiji Yokoyama's soundtrack for Saint Seiya or Susumu Ueda's soundtrack for Ring ni Kakero 1, Imaizumi's soundtrack here works really well, with some memorable tunes coming out of it.

-The voice work is also very well done, with Seiken Sensou-hen especially featuring a good amount of famous seiyuus of the time as well as a couple of future names making one of their earlier appearances.
-Kojirou is voiced by Keiichi Nanba (Andy Bogard in the King of Fighters series, Axl Low in Guilty Gear, Pisces Aphrodite in Saint Seiya), who does a great job delivering the main character's mix of comedy & seriousness, though in Seiken Sensou-hen he's definitely more serious.
-Musashi is voiced by Sho Hayami (Aizen in Bleach, Sandman in Gravion, Maximillian Jenius in Macross), who plays the character in the true proto-Ikki style that the character is; literally, Musashi tries pulling an Ikki during the war by coming in when he feels like it, potentially killing his opponent in one blow, and then tries leaving.
+The voice work is also very well done, with Seiken Sensou-hen especially featuring a good amount of famous seiyuu of the time as well as a couple of future names making one of their earlier appearances.
+Kojirou is voiced by Keiichi Nanba (Axl Low in Guilty Gear, Pisces Aphrodite in Saint Seiya), who does a great job delivering the main character's mix of comedy & seriousness, though in Seiken Sensou-hen he's definitely more serious.
+Musashi is voiced by Sho Hayami (Aizen in Bleach, Maximillian Jenius in Macross), who plays the character in the true proto-Ikki style that the character is.
+Seriously, Musashi tries pulling an Ikki during the war by coming in when he feels like it, potentially killing his opponent in one blow, and then tries leaving.
 Coincidentally, the voice of Ikki himself, Hideyuki Hori, voices Ryouma with great excellence.
 Not yet done with Seiya voices, the late Hirotaka Suzuoki (a.k.a.
 Dragon Shiryu) voices the Chaos Emperor, sounding like he usually does, naturally.
 Rounding out the cast is the likes of Bin Shimada as Shion, Kazuki Yao as Sigma, Yasunori Matsumoto (Gourry from Slayers) as Soushi Date, Takehito Koyasu (in one of his earliest major roles) as Shura, and Masami Kikuchi as David, not to mention a few others of note.
 With a cast filled with such notable names, Seiken Sensou-hen really does deliver in terms of voice work.